redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/serverStartedByClient

- The `server/serverStartedByClient` request is sent by the client to the server to inform the server that the client itself has launched the server instead of asking the SSP to do so, AND that the startup has completed.
+ The `server/serverStartedByClient` request is sent by the client to the server to inform the server that the client itself has launched the server instead of asking the RSP to do so, AND that the startup has completed.

 This endpoint takes the following json schemas as parameters: